Discrimination Holds People Back, Not Autism or Disabilities

 Why are these figures so alarmingly high in a world seemingly so passionate about fostering inclusive approaches?

 Reasonable adjustments are meant to create a level playing field for autistic employees.
 However, a concerning gap exists.
-Despite Access to Work often fully funding support, in very rare cases, autistic workers struggle to obtain the adjustments they need.
-Unison calls for a two-week response deadline where employers should consider, deny or agree to reasonable requests [3].
+Despite Access to Work often fully funding support, in some cases, autistic workers struggle to obtain the adjustments they need.
+Unison calls for a two-week response deadline, during which employers should consider, deny, or agree to reasonable requests [3].
 Remember, unreasonable denials of adjustments can be considered discrimination under the Equality Act 2010 (Section 21) [4].
 Seek support from your union, Citizens Advice, or ACAS if you face this issue.

-Workplace toxicity, fueled by behaviours like yelling at employees or discriminatory treatment, creates a breeding ground for fear and lost talent.
+Workplace toxicity, fuelled by behaviours such as yelling at employees or discriminatory treatment, creates a breeding ground for fear and lost talent.
 Failing to address such harassment normalises it, leading to a dangerous cycle:

-Abusive senior managers promote similar individuals ➡️ pushes out valuable employees ➡️ toxic environment rife with bullying, harassment = low morale, catastrophic impact on productivity and exponential rises in costs.
+Abusive senior managers promote similar individuals.
+This pushes out valuable employees and creates a toxic environment rife with bullying and harassment.
+The result is low morale, a catastrophic impact on productivity, and exponential rises in costs.

 A solution should never be to force victims out and into redeployment.
 Employers should hold bullies accountable, fostering a culture where respect and psychological safety are paramount.
 Again, seek support from your union if you face this issue.

-Celebrating neurodiversity and unlocking its potential.
+Celebrating neurodiversity means unlocking its potential.
 Dr. Temple Grandin's famous quote, "The world needs all kinds of minds," perfectly encapsulates the value autistic people bring to the workplace.
-Here are my five key strengths that can be immense assets:
+Here are five key strengths that can be immense assets:

-Pattern Recognition: Natural pattern seekers and autistic people excel at identifying anomalies and hidden trends in data, visuals, and various fields.
+As natural pattern-seekers, autistic people excel at identifying anomalies and hidden trends in data and visuals across various fields.

-Specialized Knowledge and Interests (Autistic Special Interests): Often possessing deep expertise and passion for specific niche areas, autistic individuals can become invaluable resources, information and knowledge.
-Coupling this with a strong memory and dedication, they can be incredible assets.
+Often possessing deep expertise and passion for specific niche areas, autistic individuals can become invaluable resources.
+Coupled with strong memory and dedication, they can be incredible assets.

 By recognising and harnessing the diverse strengths of autistic employees, businesses can foster a more inclusive, innovative, and thriving workplace.